Lincoln’s Letter to Joshua Speed on Slavery and Know-Nothings Annotated and Explained

 Abraham Lincoln and Joshua Speed met in Springfield, Illinois, during the 1830s.

-In this letter, Lincoln expresses his thinking about slavery to Speed, a close friend who grew up on a plantation and owned slaves.
+In this letter, Lincoln expresses his thinking about slavery to Speed, a close friend who grew up on a plantation, owned slaves, and supported the “free soil” “states’ rights” position (the position that said slavery would phase out and states should choose; the Confederate position by contrast said, states should choose, but supported slavery).

 In other words, Lincoln is speaking frankly to a man who supports a different political position than him, and was both a slave owner (something Lincoln obviously disagreed with) and his friend.

 As Lincoln observed, “I was losing interest in politics, when the repeal of the Missouri Compromise aroused me again.”

-TIP: Below I have annotated Lincoln’s letter to stress the important parts, specifically we want to stress the parts that show that Lincoln was a Northern moderate social liberal who stood with Clay and the old socially liberal Whigs, stood against the socially conservative Confederate south, and even against the Whigs off-and-on-again allies the “America first” “anti-immigrant” “Know-Nothings” (who essentially were the Tea Party of the mid 1800’s), and took a position that criticized the position of his sometimes allies the Free Soil Party (who wanted to stop the expansion of slavery, but not abolish it).
+NOTES: Below I have annotated Lincoln’s letter to stress the important parts, specifically we want to stress the parts that show that Lincoln was a Northern moderate social liberal who stood with Clay and the old socially liberal Whigs, stood against the socially conservative Confederate south, stood against the Whigs off-and-on-again allies the “America first” “anti-immigrant” “Know-Nothings” (who essentially were the Tea Party of the mid 1800’s), and took a position that criticized the position of his sometimes allies the Free Soil Party (who, to be clear, wanted to stop the expansion of slavery, but not abolish it).

 “I am not a Know-Nothing.
 That is certain.
 How could I be?